JessieCasey/Chat-Application/README.md

 }
 ```

-After running, you can see Login page which is asking of E-mail and Passwords
+After running, you can see Login page which is asking for E-mail and Password.
 Thanks to Bootstrap class, we have users already in DB.

 #### Database